 In 2003, Skins for College Golf gave way to the Kraft Shootout as the tournament’s supporting event.
 The Kraft Shootout was a made-for-TV spectacle that aired on GOLF CHANNEL and pitted celebrity teams against each other in a light-hearted, fan-friendly competition that attracted players such as Arnold Palmer, John Daly, Craig Stadler, Kevin Stadler, Bubba Watson, Annika Sorenstam, Nancy Lopez, Michelle Wie, and Gary McCord to name a few.
 During its five-year run, the Kraft Shootout also raised more than $1 million for a variety of Idaho charities.

-But what might be the Albertsons Boise Open presented by Kraft’s most lasting legacy debuted in 2001 – the Hillshire Brands TICKETS Fore CHARITY™ program.
+The most important of these firsts occurred in 2001.
+The Tyson Foods TICKETS Fore CHARITY program debuted and the rest as they say is history.
 The program offers local non-profit organizations the opportunity to sell tournament tickets and keep 100% of the money from those sales.
-This revolutionary program is now the standard for golf tournaments across the U.S. More than 20 tournaments on the PGA TOUR, Web.com Tour, Champions Tour and LPGA Tour are utilizing the very same TICKETS Fore CHARITY program pioneered by the Albertsons Boise Open presented by Kraft.
+This revolutionary program is now the standard for golf tournaments across the U.S. More than 20 tournaments on the PGA TOUR, Web.com Tour, Champions Tour and LPGA TOUR are utilizing the very same Tyson Foods TICKETS Fore CHARITY program pioneered by the Albertsons Boise Open.